Vienna Mortgage, Broker, Loan Officer

 About Mortgage Brokers

-A mortgage broker is an individual or company that is an independent agent for both the mortgage loan applicant and the lender.
-Your mortgage broker will stand as coordinator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-A mortgage broker can examine your financial situation to find out which lender is the best fit for you.
-From application to closing, your mortgage broker works with you: offering your mortgage application to a number of lenders, and walking you with the chosen lender through to closing.
-The borrower submits a commission to the broker at closing.
+A mortgage broker is someone or company that works as an independent agent for the mortgage loan applicant as well as the lender.
+Your mortgage broker will stand as coordinator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+A mortgage broker can look at your finances to determine which lender is the best fit for your loan needs.
+You give your application to your broker, who submits it to a number of lenders.
+Your mortgage broker then helps you work with the lender chosen until the closing of the loan.
+The borrower submits a commission to the broker upon closing.

-In the market for a new mortgage loan?
-We can help!
+Shopping for a mortgage loan?
+We can assist you!
 Call us at